-AWA Credit Union Ltd (the Credit Union) is a company domiciled in Australia.
-The Financial Statements were authorised for issuance by the Directors on 20 October 2011.
+AWA Credit Union Ltd (the Credit Union) is a for profit company domiciled in Australia.
+The Financial Statements were authorised for issuance by the Directors on 25 September 2013.

 (a) Statement of compliance

 The Financial Statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards adopted by the Australian Accounting Standards Board ("AASB") and the Corporations Act 2001.